dpaleka/consistency-forecasting/README.md

 [doc](https://docs.google.com/document/d/1_amt7CQK_aadKciMJuNmedEyf07ubIAL_b5ru_mS0nw/edit)

 ## Utils
+We have some [LLM call utils](/src/common/README.md).
+(Please read that file!)
-Daniel has pasted some stuff in `common`.
-Feel free to add more as you need them.
+Feel free to add more utils in `utils.py`, `llm_utils.py`, or other files, as you need them.

+## Running code
+The preferred way to test anything is either from `playground.py`, or creating a new file / Jupyter notebook in the `src` directory.
+Running the files with actual logic in them may run into Python import / path issues.

 ## Data Format
 TODO discuss during one of the meetings, figure out early